dermotduffy/frigate-hass-card/docs/configuration/cameras/README.md

 `relative` steps with optional delays between each step.
 Manually configured [actions](../actions/README.md) may be configured to call either variety.

+When PTZ actions are manually set in the config, they will replace the auto-detected actions.
+For example if `actions_left` is set for a Frigate camera, it will be used for all `left` PTZ actions even though Frigate cameras natively support continuous actions (`actions_left_start`, `actions_left_stop`).

 ?> Frigate auto-detected PTZ actions will always be `continuous` as this is what the integration currently offers.